The LNG seesaw is out of whack

 Why is that?
 Why has the market gotten so out of whack?

-One would be forgiven to believe that markets should have a simple self-regulating mechanism.
+One would be forgiven for believing that markets should have a simple self-regulating mechanism.

 Low supply produces high prices.
 This will incentivize new production until the market gets oversupplied.
 Too much of a good thing will depress prices.
 This will – in turn – suppress further production which in turn will cut back on supply.